Installation | Topics | Beyond Lino

 mail server

-A server that runs an MTA (mail transfer agent) like postfix and is set up accordingly.
+A server that runs an MTA (mail transfer agent) like Postfix and is set up accordingly.

 relay host

 Using a relay host means to delegate all outgoing mail to a single third-party mail server that is specialized in talking to the mail servers of the recipients.
+This can make sense because talking with SMTP servers is a complex topic.
+In particular you need to explain them that you are not a spammer.
+Because these servers are of course very paranoid regarding spammers.
+Some examples of sender guidelines published by big mail service providers:

 To run your mail server without a relay host, you need a static IP address and a fully qualified domain name pointing to it.
 There can be only one mail server per IP address.
-You must care about Reverse DNS, SPF, DMARC and DKIM.

-Reverse DNS
+Reverse DNS (PTR record)

+Reverse DNS means that the owner of an IP address declares publicly the FQDN that points to this address.
 While DNS maps a domain name to an IP address, reverse DNS maps an IP address to a domain name.
 It is a way of publicly declaring that your server at that IP address is responding to your domain name.
-The provider of your server is the owner of the IP address and they usually have a means for you to tell them the Reverse DNS.
+The provider of your server is the owner of the IP address and they usually have a means for you to tell them the domain name assigned to an IP address.

-SPF
+More about SPF

 The Sender policy framework (SPF) is defined by RFC 7208) as an authentication process that ties the envelope from field (defined by RFC 5321) to a set of authorized sender IP addresses.
 This authorization is published in a TXT record in DNS.
-Receivers can check SPF at the beginning of a SMTP transaction, compare the connecting IP address to the IP specified by the envelope from field domain and thus validate whether that IP is authorized to send mail.
+Receivers can check SPF at the beginning of an SMTP transaction, compare the connecting IP address to the IP specified by the envelope from field domain and thus validate whether that IP is authorized to send mail.

 The SPF TXT record contains (1) a version indicator, (2) a list of allowed IPs and (3) an authorization type.